d-bl/MAE-gf/docs/marian.md

 ## Stretched
 The pictures below show three different units.
 The units are placed like the white tiles on a checker board.
-The one on the left is a bias ground, stretched vertically, as found in the Whting index F4.
+The one on the left is a bias ground, stretched vertically, as found in the Whiting index F4.
 Experimenting with stitches, I created the units in the middle and the right.
 The ground in the middle is equivalent to the little snowflake.
 The one on the right proved to be a real surprise!
 See the example.
 These grounds also look nice when made on a hexagonal raster, connecting the units with a short plait.

 [![0714][p-stretched-71]][T-0714]
 [![0759][p-stretched-73]][T-0759]
 [![0775][p-stretched-74]][T-0775]

-[p-stretched-71]: ../images_wt/stretched_71.png
+[p-stretched-71]: ../images_wt/stretched_71.png "mt-0714"
-[p-stretched-73]: ../images_wt/stretched_73.png
+[p-stretched-73]: ../images_wt/stretched_73.png "mt-0759"
-[p-stretched-74]: ../images_wt/stretched_74.png
+[p-stretched-74]: ../images_wt/stretched_74.png "mt-0775"

 [T-0714]: https://d-bl.github.io/GroundForge/tiles?patchWidth=12&patchHeight=20&a1=ctctctc&b1=tct&c1=ctctctc&b2=ctc&a3=ctc&c3=ctc&d4=ctc&tile=B8D-,-4--,B-C-,---5&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=4&shiftColsSE=2&shiftRowsSE=4
 [T-0759]: https://d-bl.github.io/GroundForge/tiles?patchWidth=12&patchHeight=20&b1=ctc&a2=ctctctc&c2=tct&b3=ctc&a4=tct&c4=ctctctc&b5=ctc&a6=ctc&c6=ctc&tile=-5--,B-C-,-5--,B-C-,-5--,B-C-&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=6&shiftColsSE=2&shiftRowsSE=6